Stuycs-K/project03-final-9-yomr-karimz-xuh/README.md

 How does the user install/compile/run the program.

-make program
-make run program
-./program
+Compilation options:

+* To compile everything: make
+* To compile just server: make server
+* To compile just client: make client

+After compiling:

+* To run server: ./server
+* To run client: ./client

 How does the user interact with this program?

+For server users:

+1. Input the question set when prompted.
+If invalid string is inputted, it will default to the "general" set.
+2. Input the amount of questions you wish to have in the game (integer 1-10)
+3. The game will automatically start once the MAX_PLAYERS is reached!

+For client users:

+1. Input your name when prompted.
-Using the keyboard, input the correct answer (A, B, C, D) into the prompt based on the question provided.
+2. For each question, input the correct answer using the keyboard (A, B, C, D) into the prompt based on the question provided.
 Continuously answer questions until game is finished!